Yukixx0729/Job-Tracker-App/README.md

 ##### Future implementation:
 - Make the app responsive to small screens
 - Include option to archive jobs and tasks (other than only deleting)
-- Add return button to all pages when adding or deleting something.
+- Pre-set colours when adding a job, instead of random colour generation
-- Pre-set colours when adding a job, instead of random colour generation.
+- Calendar integration
 - Deploy the app live